-Figure 216: New agent on-board provisioning
+Figure 215: New agent on-board provisioning

 Most respondents have a buddying / mentoring programme, and some form of official 'graduation', easing new agents into the real work after basic call handling training.
-Social events and senior management introductions usually feature quite highly, although the pandemic obviously severely reduced the opportunity for the former.
-68% provide individual agent training plans, which is growing each year.
+Social events and senior management introductions feature quite highly again after the pandemic obviously severely reduced the opportunity for either.
+56% provide individual agent training plans.

-Just under half of respondents seek 360 degree feedback from new agents (which would provide vital information about the reality of the agent onboarding process that could be used for improvement), and 55% offer a single portal containing all of the paperwork and internal administrative tasks that a new employee requires.
-Only 21% have pre-start familiarisation visits (a drop from 36% pre-pandemic, for understandable reasons), the other 79% dropping the agent in at the deep end on their first day.
+Half of respondents seek 360 degree feedback from new agents (which provides vital information about the reality of the agent onboarding process that could be used for improvement), and 48% offer a single portal containing all of the paperwork and internal administrative tasks that a new employee requires.
+Only 26% have pre-start familiarisation visits (a drop from 36% pre-pandemic), the other 74% dropping the agent in at the deep end on their first day.

 It was hypothesised that high levels of agent onboarding and support would reap benefits through lower new agent attrition levels.
-The chart below shows three ranges of new agent attrition (leaving within 6 months) -0-10%, 11-25% and 25%+ - and investigates how many types of onboarding methods were used by respondents within each group.
+The chart below shows four ranges of new agent attrition (leaving within 3 months) -0-5%, 6-10%, 11-25% and 25%+- and investigates how many types of onboarding methods were used by respondents within each group.

-While correlation does not prove causation, it is clear that a higher proportion of those respondents using more onboarding methods had a lower short-term agent attrition rate: 64% of those respondents offering five or more of the onboarding methods described above had low new agent attrition, compared with only 42% of contact centres which offered fewer than three.
+While correlation does not prove causation, it is clear that a higher proportion of those respondents using more onboarding methods had a lower short-term agent attrition rate: 54% of those respondents offering more than five of the onboarding methods described above had very low new agent attrition, compared with only 27% of contact centres which offered fewer than three.
 It may well be that agents receiving more onboarding support in their first few weeks adapt to the work and culture more quickly, become more confident and feel more empowered.